FravBox/YagCCs/Thread Management/readme.md

 The Thread OP, a mod role, and any Pinners can pin and unpin messages in their thread.
 Included in the main command, these people can reply to any post with "pin" or "unpin" to pin/unpin the message they replied to.
-Optionally, an additional command can perform these actions with reactions.
+The 2nd command allows for these actions to be done with reactions.

 ![image](https://user-images.githubusercontent.com/20410737/181127916-5cd2e538-8a4b-467e-8c85-c9368a2e7b62.png)

 ## Mention `@Everyone` and `@Here`

 If Thread OPs mention `@everyone` or `@here`, Yag will make sure those people are pinged inside the thread.
-(note these only ping current members of the thread, not all user of a server)
+(note these only ping current members of the thread, not all users of a server)

 ## Text commands for Mods